Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 {.is-success}

 ## Field Multiplier
 Next, the number of Bright cards in the field is counted to determine the *field multiplier*.
-This multiplier applies to *all* exchanges of points between players, for the entire duration of the round.
+This multiplier will apply to *all* exchanges of points between players, for the entire duration of the round.

 |Name|Description|
 |:---:|:---|